 Employers with at least five employees must give employees a reasonable period of leave for disability relating to pregnancy, childbirth, or related conditions.
 This period is not to exceed four months.
 Pregnancy disability leave doesn't count against an employee's leave entitlement under the California Family Rights Act or New Parent Leave Act.

 Employers with at least 25 employees must give employees up to 40 hours of unpaid leave in any 12-month period, not to exceed eight hours in a single month, to participate in activities at a child's school or day care.

 All employers must allow employees to take unpaid leave to obtain a restraining order or seek other judicial relief from domestic violence for the employee or the employee's child.
 In addition, employers with at least 25 employees must allow employees who are victims of domestic violence, sexual assault, or stalking to take time off to:

-This program also funds paid family leave.
-Eligible employees may collect the same benefits available for a temporary disability for up to six weeks in order to care for a seriously ill parent, spouse, domestic partner, or child, or to bond with a new child.
-Beginning in July 2014, the paid leave program extends to care for additional family members, including siblings, grandparents, grandchildren, and parents-in-law.
+California also has paid family leave program.
+Eligible employees may collect the same benefits available for a temporary disability for up to six weeks in order to bond with a new child or care for a seriously ill parent, spouse, domestic partner, child, sibling, grandparent, grandchild, and parent-in-law.
+To learn more, see our California Paid Family Leave FAQ.

-If you need to know more about California's leave laws, you can contact the state Fair Employment and Housing Commission.
+If you need to know more about California's leave laws, you can contact the state Department of Fair Housing and Employment.
 The Temporary Disability and Paid Family Leave programs are administered by the Employment Development Department.